kevin-j-wang/baseballbot/README.md

-# pybaseball
+# Fork of pybaseball

-Baseball data scraping and analysis tools in python
+Uses pybaseball to provide api for baseballbot, a discord bot with fantasy baseball functionality and more.

 ## Overview